seanmavley/unifi-voucher-payment-server/README.md

 # Unifi Voucher Payment Server

-A typical use case of the Hubtel API in making mobile money payments.
+A typical use case of the Mazzuma API in making mobile money payments.

-To see this repository in action, visit [Enjoy WiFi, Today]('https://enjoywifi.today') and follow the "Buy Bundle" link.
+To see this repository in action, visit [Enjoy WiFi, Today]('https://buy.enjoywifi.today') and follow the "Buy Bundle" link.

 This repository is complementary to the @seanmavley/unifi-voucher-payment-frontend repository.
 They both work in tandem to accept Mobile Money payments from Airtel, Tigo and MTN networks in Ghana, responding with a generated voucher code in the end.